Undergraduate research experience placements

 REPs are held to encourage undergraduates undertaking subjects outside of NERC remit to consider careers in environmental science.
 During a REP, an undergraduate joins the hosting organisation for up to 10 weeks to complete a short-term research project within the environmental sciences.

 Funding for a number of REPs is made available to each NERC DTP and CDT annually.
 Each REP is for up to 10 weeks during the summer vacation.
 Students must be paid at a minimum level of the national living wage and where necessary receive a contribution towards research and training expenses during the placement.
 Additional funding beyond this amount must be found from other sources, including the department.

 Students are subject to eligibility criteria to be able to apply for NERC REPs and must:

 - be applying for a placement in a different department to their undergraduate degree

 Research project criteria

 Proposed REPs student projects are also subject to suitability criteria.
 Proposed projects must:

 - have a clearly defined objective

 - be within the science remit of NERC

-- Be suitable for a student feasibly to complete within the timescale of the award.
+- be feasible for a student to complete within the timescale of the award

 - include more than purely a computer/modelling component i.e. some element of fieldwork, data collection, activity to give an understanding of the wider context etc*